zhscn/peering/roadmap.md

 This keeps the project proof-oriented and avoids pulling replay and refinement concerns into the core reducer too early.

-## Immediate Next Milestone
+## Optional Follow-On Work

-The next concrete milestone is:
+The scoped proof project is complete.
+If work resumes, the highest-value follow-on items are:

-- keep replay green on the current reduced semantic projection, including `AdvanceMap`
+- fold the replay-facing theorem layer back into cleaner generic reachable-state/refinement statements
-- preserve the theorem surface at the handler, `reduceValidated`, `step`, and supported-trace boundaries
+- reduce duplication between replay-supported traces and the generic `step`/reachable-state surface
-- preserve the new replay-facing theorem layer that connects successful replay to theorem-level invariants
+- broaden replay/refinement statements beyond the current supported event surface and invariant-ok replay traces
-- fold that replay theorem layer back into cleaner generic reachable-state/refinement statements
+- widen the proved event surface only when additional C++ paths become caller-critical

 The first event subset should stay small: